для этой страницы,

 In projects using .NET Core API the Toolbar has additional controls for running applications.

-Scene viewport allows you to visually navigate and edit your virtual world.
-The number of Scene viewports that can be opened simultaneously is not limited.
-Parameters of each scene viewport can be adjusted separately.
+Editor viewport allows you to visually navigate and edit your virtual world.
+The number of Editor viewports that can be opened simultaneously is not limited.
+Parameters of each editor viewport can be adjusted separately.
 The window includes the following panels:

 - Camera Panel that allows you to switch between cameras, add new cameras to the current world, open the Camera Settings window or lock the current camera